derecklhw/space_frenzy_game_website/README.md

    git clone https://github.com/derecklhw/space_frenzy_game_website.git
    ```

-3. Install `Apache2` as web server and `PHP` on your machine by running the following command.
+3. Install `Apache2` as a web server and `PHP` on your machine by running the following command.

     ```bash
     sudo apt update